 Now that you’re familiar with some activities that can help you develop your fine motor skills after a stroke, the following section will address the underlying mechanism that allows you to recover them.

 How to Improve Fine Motor Skills

-High repetition is key to recovery because it helps activate neuroplasticity after stroke, the mechanism the brain uses to rewire itself and recover.
+The key to improving fine motor skills after stroke is to consistently perform high repetitions of targeted exercises.
+High repetition is key to recovery because it helps activate neuroplasticity, the mechanism the brain uses to rewire itself and recover.

 If you struggle with severe spasticity, which often results in clenched hands after stroke, you can start with passive exercises and stretching.
 Passive exercise involves assisting your affected hand though a movement, either with the help of a therapist or by using your non-affected hand.